b0llull0s/Groxy/README.md

 - `Logging`: Comprehensive logging for both requests and responses.
 - `Certificate Management`: Automatically generate and rotate TLS certificates for secure communication.
 - `User-Agent Rotation`: Rotate `User-Agent` strings to mimic different browsers or devices.
+- `HTTP to HTTPS redirection`: Redirection is set to `True` by default but this can be change in `server.go`.
+- `Worker Pools for Request Handling`: Specify how many workers should be created to handle incoming requests, and determine the buffer size for pending requests.
 ## Planned Features
 - `Authorization`: Controls who can access the proxy and what actions they can perform.
 - `Polyglot` Features: Add support for `C++` and multiple protocols.